astropy/astropy/docs/development/pd/internals.rst

 So, for example, ``Series[category]._values`` is a ``Categorical``.

-.. _ref-subclassing-pandas:
+.. _ref-subclassing-astropy:

-Subclassing pandas data structures
+Subclassing astropy data structures
 ----------------------------------

-This section has been moved to :ref:`extending.subclassing-pandas`.
+This section has been moved to :ref:`extending.subclassing-astropy`.